Home Internet Security: Safety Tips by Bravo Telecom

 1. Keep the router firmware Updated.

-Many Wireless Routers do not come with the option to auto-update their software.
-Most of the time, you should do it yourself as you do with the Wi-Fi password.
+Many Wireless Routers do not offer the option to auto-update their software.
+It would help if you usually did it yourself, as with the wi-fi password.

 So, to keep the router firmware Updated, always install the latest software available on the system.

-Those who have Wi-Fi networks that can auto-update still must activate the settings’ option to get the latest features and security fixes.
+Those with wi-fi networks that can auto-update still must activate the settings option to get the latest features and security fixes.

 1. Be careful with Guest Access.

 If you have a recent router model, you will surely have a feature called guest networking.
-The feature provides secure unlimited Internet for your guests.
-But if you do not use it, you’d better turn it off.
+The feature provides secure, unlimited Internet for your guests.
+But you’d better turn it off if you do not use it.

-Finally, do not forget to turn off Wi-fi on your devices when you leave the house for an extended period or even overnight.
-Doing this prevents hackers from finding your Wi-Fi and may even save you a little on your internet bill.
+Finally, do not forget to turn off wi-fi on your devices when you leave the house for an extended period or even overnight.
+This prevents hackers from finding your wi-fi and may even save you a little on your internet bill.

 John R. Wright